mrporterphysics/mrporterphysics.github.io/Presentations/ES Presentations/weather/weatherslids.md

 ---

-# Decoding a Station Model — ESRT Pg 13
+# Decoding a Station Model — ESRT Pg 18

 <div class="esrt">

-A station model is a compact way to plot many weather variables at one location.
+A station model is a compact way to plot many weather variables at one location. **The full key is on ESRT page 18** in the 2024 edition.

 </div>